 , but not the value of those attributes for a specific object.

-Classes can also contain functions, called methods available only to objects of that type.
-These functions are defined within the class and perform some action helpful to that specific type of object.
+Classes can also contain functions called methods that are available only to objects of that type.
+These functions are defined within the class and perform some action helpful to that specific object type.

 For example, our